nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 and

-  freeflyer/tools/gds_helper/src/gds_simulator.py
+  $SOURCE_PATH/tools/gds_helper/src/gds_simulator.py

 to the home directory on LLP.

-Note that the last tool is not in the android freeflyer repository, rather in the main freeflyer repository.
+## Ensure the robot has the correct time

+Connect to LLP and run the 'date' command.
+From there, connect to HLP, via the

+  adb shell

+command and run the 'date' command as well.
+If these do not agree, that will be a serious problem and must be fixed before continuiing.

 ## Setting up ROS communication